 There might end up being just one drug therapy approach that covers both cases above.
 Picture a world where everyone with the SCA(3) defect takes the same drug whether they have symptoms or not: those without symptoms hope not to develop them, and those with symptoms are in the nebulous territory of hoping not to worsen.

 Symptoms are not an exact reflection of the cerebellar degeneration that has occurred (i.e., cell damage vs. cell death).
 External symptoms might occur years after cerebellar degeneration has begun.
 To remain symptom free, I’d guess that one with the defect would need to begin diligent drug therapy in early childhood or infancy, perhaps in utero.
-(Case in point: nusinersen.)
+(Case in point: nusinersen; a more explicit example.)
 If one waits until there are external symptoms, the amount of and permanence of cerebellar damage, and the momentum of the damage, might be insurmountable, especially as the aging process marches forward.